openstack/swift/doc/source/deployment_guide.rst

 ============================  ===============  =============================
 Option                        Default          Description
 ----------------------------  ---------------  -----------------------------
-use                                            paste.deploy entry point for
+use                                            Entry point for paste.deploy for
                                                the proxy server.
 For most
                                                cases, this should be
                                                `egg:swift#proxy`.